This post contains affiliate links. Please see our disclosure policy.

 Twelve baked chocolate chip cookies on a piece of parchment paper.

-2. Ingredient Temperature is Important: The melted butter should be completely cooled before mixing in with the sugars, but still liquid.
-Eggs should also be at room temp to seamlessly blend into the cookie dough.
+1. Ingredient Temperature is Important: Let the melted butter cool completely before mixing it with the sugars, but keep it in liquid form.
+Bring the eggs to room temperature so they blend seamlessly into the cookie dough.

-3. Mix the Dough Just Enough: Gently fold in the flour until just combined, then the chocolate chunks by hand with a silicone spatula.
-Overmixing with an electric mixer develops gluten and will make the cookies tough.
+2. Don’t Overmix: Gently fold in the flour until just combined, then fold in the chocolate chunks by hand with a silicone spatula.
+Avoid over mixing with an electric mixer, as it develops gluten and can make the cookies tough.

 Storage & Leftovers